 What is the forum for the conduct of patent litigation?

 Claims under the UK Patents Act 1977 (the “Patents Act”) must be brought in specialist courts.
-These consist of the Patents Court, which is part of the Business and Property Court of the High Court of Justice, and the Intellectual Property Enterprise Court (“IPEC”).
-In both courts claims are heard by judges with many years’ experience of intellectual property law from their time in practice.
-This year, the UK patents bench has been bolstered by the appointment of two new specialist patents judges to the High Court (Mr Justice Meade and Mr Justice Mellor).
-A small group of the most experienced patents judges hear the most technically complex patents cases.
+These consist of the Patents Court, which is part of the Business and Property Courts of the High Court of Justice, and the Intellectual Property Enterprise Court (“IPEC”).
+In both courts claims are heard by judges with many years of experience of intellectual property law from their time in practice.
+The most experienced patents judges hear the most technically complex patents cases.
+In addition, we are increasingly seeing a number of our most experienced barristers and solicitors sitting as Deputy High Court judges giving the Court increased capacity.
 Appeals are possible, as set out below.

 What is the typical timeline and form of first instance patent litigation proceedings?